 The 2-week outlook shows a cold and very wet pattern for the Eastern U.S. In the Ohio Valley the next two weeks trend the coldest in 20 years, coldest in 26+ years in the Midwest with the frost riskhigh!
 The U.S. overall trends the coldest start to May in 7 years and wettest in over 26 years.
 A complete flip flop from April with the Northwest the warm spot...they'll take it after a cold long Winter.

 Angelina Kirk enjoyed a somewhat nice weekend tip toeing through the tulips! :) Actually if she sees a Dandelion in the grass she stops to immediately pluck it.
 Daddy's girl! ha The tulips and flowering trees were especially pretty this year here in Eastern PA.

-We hope you have a great week and visit us on Facebook and Twitter for daily updates.
+We hope you have a great week and visit us on Facebook

 - Capt Kirk out.